Slow links, fast links, and the cost of gossip: Lower Bounds

-Consider a round $r \ge 1$ of the protocol and suppose that the game has not yet ended, i.e., Alice has not yet guessed all of $T$ correctly and has made at most $2m(r-1)$ (incorrect) guesses in the previous rounds.
+Consider a round $r \le t$ of the protocol and suppose that the game has not yet ended, i.e., Alice has not yet guessed all of $T$ correctly and has made at most $2m(r-1)$ (incorrect) guesses in the previous rounds.
 Let $X_r$ denote the (at most $2m$) pairs from $A \times B$ chosen by Alice in round $r$.
 Since from Alice's point of view, the adversary has chosen the single element of $T$ uniformly at random from the $m^2$ elements in $A \times B$, the probability that Alice guesses the element of $T$ in round $r$ is at most $\frac{2m}{m^2 - 2m (r - 1)} \le \frac{2}{m - 2r}$.
-Let $\correct$ denote the event that protocol $\Pi$ correctly solves the game.
-It follows that
+Let $\correct$ denote the event that the last round of protocol $\Pi$ resulted in an empty target set, i.e, $\Pi$ correctly solves the game.
+It follows

 In the remainder of the proof, we will lower bound the probability of event $\{\rtime > t\}$.
-Observe that
+If $\rtime>t$, then none of Alice's guesses in rounds $1,\dots,t$ were successful, i.e.,